-Twenty-nine states have statutes that prohibit groups of people from organizing as private military units without the authorization of the state government.
+Thirty states have statutes that prohibit groups of people from organizing as private military units without the authorization of the state government.
 These statutes often specifically prohibit such groups from "parading" or "drilling" in public with firearms.
 New York's statute is representative: "No body of men other than the organized militia and the armed forces of the United States except such . . . organizations as may be formed under the provisions of this chapter, shall associate themselves together as a military company or other unit or parade in public with firearms in any city or town of this state."
 N.Y.
 Mil.
 Law § 240.
+These statutes are criminal laws in most states, although Oregon's 2023 law provides only for civil remedies, including injunctive relief and damages for victims of paramilitary activity.
+See Or.
+Enrolled Bill 2572 §§ (2), (3) (2023).

 When self-designated private militia organizations attend public rallies purportedly to keep the peace or protect the rights of protesters or counter-protesters, they likely fit within this type of prohibition, particularly if bearing arms and wearing military-style uniforms.
 Moreover, as noted above, Texas's statute barring unauthorized private militias was used to enjoin military-style demonstrations by militia members of the Ku Klux Klan, who sought to intimidate local minority fishermen.
 See Vietnamese Fishermen's Ass'n v.
 Knights of the Ku Klux Klan, 543 F. Supp.
 198 (S.D.
 Tex.
 1982).
 Illinois's analogous statute was upheld against constitutional challenge in Presser v.
-Illinois, 116 U.S. 252 (1886), and the Supreme Court recently reiterated that the Second Amendment "does not prevent the prohibition of private paramilitary organizations."
+Illinois, 116 U.S. 252 (1886), and the Supreme Court reiterated as recently as 2008 that the Second Amendment "does not prevent the prohibition of private paramilitary organizations."
 District of Columbia v.
 Heller, 554 U.S. 570, 621 (2008).